Welcome to Kvelíere, the blog, portfolio, and playground of Elya. You'll find an assortment of

 linguistics, history, programming, literature, and any combination thereof.

-These days, I'm pursing a graduate degree in computational linguistics at Indiana University.
-In particular, my
+These days, I'm busy finishing up a master's degree in computational linguistics at Indiana University.
+In

-interest is in developing technologies for marginalized languages.
-I'm studying Tibetan and Basque, and I have
+particular, my interest is in developing technologies for marginalized languages.
+I've written papers on natural

 1